coddie

 • Writer In Residence (Jane- no longer tame)

 A blog.
 Written by customer and friend of Red Lion Books, Jane Herd Jane- no longer tame Writer in Residence- Red Lion Book Shop, Colchester High Street, 5 th to 23rd August 2025 As Jane- no longer tame I am a feminist writer.
-My nom de plume arose spontaneously at the end of one of […]
+My nom de plume arose spontaneously at the end of one of a series of poems using the metaphor of birds to explore the need to fly the nest and break from the gilded cage.
+One of my friends on hearing this title joked when had I ever been tame, I may speak out but I have always […]

 • Hopeful Artwork coming to Red Lion Books

 Written by customer and friend of the shop, Eve Paterson who can be found on Instagram @e.f.paterson Some of the best stories are the ones we write with others.
 The ones that wrap you up like your favourite jumper.
-The ones that kindle joy and hope for what might be… Well, the Coat of Hopes […]
+The ones that kindle joy and hope for what might be… Well, the Coat of Hopes is exactly one of those stories that is created in community, sewn with hope, and that you can quite literally wrap around you.
+Some of the people who experienced the warmth of the Coat at COP26.
+The Coat of Hopes began its journey in 2021 […]

 • The Final Curtain, on ‘Wise Children’ by Angela Carter